iepebouw/Data1/pages/Assignment-3.md

 # Amsterdam Housing
 {: .no_toc }

-For this exercise you need the data from this website.
-Download the Basis Bestand Gebieden Amsterdam (BBGA), both the data and the documentation.
-You already have the AirBnB data from Amsterdam from the workshop exercise.
+There are 30.000 visitors expected during the Paralympics.
+Only a part of these visitors are tourists, but to make this assignment more clear, we consider all the visitors as people who might need a roof above their heads during the event.
+For this exercise we used the data from the [Dataset Basis Bestand Gebieden
-The Municipality of Amsterdam is in a love hate relationship with AirBnb, see for example this and this article.
-Amsterdam wants to get a bit of insight in the number of tourists that will make use of AirBnB.
-Can you advise on or calculate for Amsterdam:
+Amsterdam (BBGA)](https://onderzoek.amsterdam.nl/dataset/basisbestand-gebieden-amsterdam-bbga) and the data set about [Airbnb's](http://insideairbnb.com/get-the-data/) in Amsterdam.

 ## Table of contents
 {: .no_toc .text-delta }